citp/privacy-policy-historical/j/ja/jax/jax.org.md

 #### Aggregate information

 Our computer server(s) operating the Web site automatically collect statistical information on site traffic and usage patterns (e.g., how many people visit the site, frequently visited pages, browsers used, etc.).
-Data about visits is analyzed in aggregate with many other visits to give us information about the effectiveness of the Web site.
-An example of use of this aggregate information would be analyzing this information to identify specific Web pages to improve that would enhance the overall functionality of the Web site.
+Data about visits is analyzed in aggregate with many other visits to give us information about the effectiveness of the Website.
+An example of use of this aggregate information would be analyzing this information to identify specific Web pages to improve that would enhance the overall functionality of the Website.

 #### Standard information collected about individual website visits

-The standard information that is automatically collected and stored about your visit to our Web site includes:
+The standard information that is automatically collected and stored about your visit to our Website includes:

   * The domain name from which you access the Internet.
 For example, if you connect to the Internet through America Online, the domain name is aol.com.
   * The name and version of your computer's operating system and browser.
 For example, Windows XP, Internet Explorer, or Firefox.
   * The Internet protocol address of the computer you use to access the Internet.
 An Internet protocol address is a number that is automatically assigned to your computer whenever you log on to your Internet service provider.
-  * The Internet address of the Web site from which you come to our site if you do not directly type in www.jax.org.
+  * The Internet address of the Website from which you come to our site if you do not directly type in www.jax.org.
   * The date, time, and duration of your visit to our site, and the pages you visit.